mwong775/melaniewong.github.io/README.md

 Recent updates:
 * Set up continuous integration with CirclCI
 * Set up ESLint and testing with Jest and Enzyme
-* Convert all Javascript to Typescript
+* Converteded all Javascript code to Typescript
 * Added SASS/SCSS